Education with Montessori MA

 International students who are practising teachers, lecturers or headteachers will develop their skills, extend their knowledge, and advance their careers through studying this course in the UK.

-What job roles can I consider with an Education with Montessori MA?
+What job roles can I consider with a masters in Montessori education?

-An Education with Montessori MA could lead to a wide range of career advancement opportunities within education sector.
+An Education with Montessori MA could lead to a wide range of career advancement opportunities within the education sector including Montessori teachers and nursery managers.
 These are just some of the job roles that an Education with Montessori MA graduate may consider, possibly with further training or experience depending on the role:

 If you are looking for more information about these job profiles and potential salary earnings see Prospects.ac.uk.
 It’s important to note that salaries can vary widely depending on the job role, employer, industry sector and location.

-What skills will I get from an Education with Montessori MA to help my career?
+What skills will I get from a masters in Montessori education to help my career?

 You’ll enhance your CV with a higher-level award that includes both deeper knowledge of the subject and added transferable skills such as:

-What can I study after an Education with Montessori MA?
+What can I study after a Montessori masters degree?

 Successful MA students, who particularly enjoy engaging with the academic environment and who wish to pursue academic careers in lecturing and/or research, may progress to doctoral study at Anglia Ruskin University or elsewhere.